shiva1239/FarmMotion_Visualizer/README.md

 4. **Animal Movement Animation:**
    - Main feature accessible from the home page.
+   - Ensure CSV File is loaded to execute this feature.
    - Clicking the "Show Animal Movement" button leads to the animation page.

 5. **Animation Page:**